wuxiaohua1011/annotation_app/README.md

 Run the main app

 `python main.py`

+Note: You should download data before start annotating.
+You can download data by going into the `Download/Upload` screen.

 ## Developers
 Please first download Qt Designer, if you are going to do any thing related to GUI